BabeKung02/TodoList/README.md

 7.npm run dev in terminal for run project

 How to Use Todo-List App

-1. Users can enter the text of what they want to do in the input box.
+1.Users can enter the text of what they want to do in the input box.

 2.Enter or Click Add Button to save todo-list.